bertolinimarco/aumyr-rpg-setting/docs/en/society/README.md

 ## Askari

-According to legends, the Askari (_Ancient Askari_ or simply _Ancients_) were a very powerful people of Ascended, or creatures with boundless intelligence and power, with the ability to manipulate the matter of creation.
-What was the fate of the Askarians?
-Were they divinities, demons, powerful sorcerers, beings from other dimensions, or were they simply a great technologically advanced race?
-To date, these questions remain unanswered.
+According to legends, the Askarians were a very powerful race of Ascended beings, creatures with boundless intelligence and power, with the ability to manipulate the matter of creation.

-Tangible evidence of their existence is often before everyone's eyes: large buildings hidden or buried in remote places, dungeons infested with abominable creatures and dotted with fragments of advanced metallurgical technology.
+What was the fate of the Askari?
+Were they gods, demons, powerful sorcerers, beings from other dimensions, or were they simply a large technologically advanced breed?
+These questions remain unanswered.
+The tangible evidence of their existence is often before everyone's eyes: large buildings hidden or buried in remote places, dungeons infested with abominable creatures and scattered with fragments of advanced metallurgical and magical technology.
 The legends about their disappearance from Aumyr are countless.
-The ancient cotilisation of the Askari is an integral part of the myth of the Ascetics, also known as the Theory of the Ancients.
+The ancient civilization of the Askari is an integral part of the myth of the Ascended, also called Theory of the Ancients.

 ### The Knowledge

 The world is permeated with magic.
 But what is it fed by and what is its origin?
 This and other notions are classified as Knowledge.
 Often the discoveries concern mainly the ancient Askari race so for most people the Knowledge scholars are experts in pre-colonization cultures.
 In fact, the field of knowledge defined as Knowledge also covers other aspects, such as the creation of magical objects and new spells, alchemy and in general the perception of the Multiverse.

-Many people think that magic is the fabric that connects the world, a network that unites visible and invisible reality.
-The Askari have left the planet, but their trace survives among spells, rituals, magical constructs, Observers and Portals, structures of incredible ingenuity and not reproducible with current instruments.
-Much of the ancient culture is now lost in time and has assumed the name of Knowledge.
-The wise are convinced that playing with Knowledge is neither wise nor safe.
-Yet, there are always adventurers ready to dig the sands of the fiery deserts, or to explore the subsoil in search of lost powers and immense wealth.

 ## Organizations

-Life is short on Aumyr and every social relationship is crucial.
-For this reason, over the centuries, organizations have been created that can control and manage almost every aspect of daily life, from war to healing.
-Organizations are always looking for new members and some have the support of the Council, have offices in taverns and offer a variety of services, according to their skills.
-As payment they use some of the riches shared by the guild, after deduction of expenses.
-Other benefits can be obtained by rank and title.
+On Aumyr, life is short and every social relationship is crucial.
+For this reason, over the centuries, may organizations were created with the puropose to control and manage almost every aspect of everyday life, from war to healing.
+Organizations are always looking for new members and some are supported by the Council, have offices in the taverns and offer a variety of services, according to their expertise.
+As a payment for their members, they use some of the wealth shared by the guild, after deduction of expenses.
+Other benefits can be obtained depending on the rank and the benefits acquired.

 ### The Council